tocttou/three-freeform-controls/README.md

 ### Running examples:
 - Make sure to build the source code
 - Run examples: `npm run examples`
+- In the URL that opened, use the filename from `examples/` folder to see different examples in action (like `localhost:10001/basic` or `localhost:10001/transition-limit`)

 ### The following features are currently supported: